pwintz/pwintz.github.io/_posts/2025-02-01-latex-in-vscode.md

 ```

 ### Hiding False Positives
-LTeX has a mechanism for [hiding false positives](https://ltex-plus.github.io/ltex-plus/advanced-usage.html), but it is fragile, requiring you to re-mark each false positive whenever any part of the sentence changes.
+LTeX+ has a mechanism for [hiding false positives](https://ltex-plus.github.io/ltex-plus/advanced-usage.html), but it is fragile, requiring you to re-mark each false positive whenever any part of the sentence changes.
 Instead, I define several ``dummy`` LaTeX macros to the values `"ignore"`, `"dummy"`, and `"voweldummy"` from the `"that I include in the `"ltex.latex.commands"` setting:
 ```latex
 % Definitions for telling LTeX to ignore certain parts of the LaTeX code.